wrohdewald/restaround/README.rst

 restaround is a wrapper around the backup utility restic_ simplifying its use.

 This is done by defining profiles.
 A profile defines the arguments to be used for restic_.
+Profiles can inherit from others.

 Synopsis
 ========

-Usage: restaround [-h] [-n] profile command [restic arguments]
+Usage: restaround [-h] [-n] [-s] profile command [restic arguments]

   -h, --help      show this help message and exit

   -n, --dry-run   Only show the restic command to be executed

+  -s, --selftest  Check if restaround and restic are compatible

 ========================== =====================================================================================================